Next Start

 If the answer is yes, a career in the diesel industry may be a fit.

-Diesel mechanics, also known as diesel technicians, get to work on some of the most heavy-duty equipment on the planet, from engines on ships to oil rig, mining and agricultural machinery.
+Diesel mechanics, also known as diesel technicians, work on heavy-duty equipment such as engines on ships, oil rigs, mining and agricultural machinery, playing a crucial role in various industries including power generation, construction and transportation.
 Diesel engines power a variety of different types of equipment, including:

 Without them, so many of the conveniences we’re used to would simply not exist.
 They’re vital in keeping our country and economy moving forward.